corlanmcd/corlanmcd.github.io/_posts/2015-10-25-pillars-of-oop-encapsulation.md

 #### Encapsulation or: You don't need to know that!

 So what is encapsulation?
-Encapsulation is the concept in which we shackle data with functions that modify said data in a structure such as a class.
-When you encapsulate something, you're hiding some part of your class (be it functions or variables) as to prevent misuage from the **outside** (outside of your class).
+Here's an example: your smartphone.
+You own one, right?
+You know how to use it, download apps, play funny vines, check Facebook, and once in a while, maybe, make a phone call.
+Do you how to program the kernal?
+Probably not.
+You only know what you need to operate the phone, but not any of that technical nonsense!
+So, encapsulation is a form of *information hiding*, just like how the manufacturer of your smartphone is *hiding* all the technical wizardry that makes your smartphone work.
+The technical definition of encapsulation is:

+> The means of shackling together the data and functions that modify the data, and keeping both from interference and misuse from the outside.
+This is usually obtained using a class structure.

+When it comes to programming, sometimes, you want to hide the details of some class you are writing, say 'Porsche 911'.
+You're proud of this class you've just written, and you don't want anyone to just change the implementation details!
+Someone might change the 'horsepower' from 560 to 9001!, and the next person to 'drive()' the car might get into an accident - and we don't want that.
+Encapsulation allows us to prevent this from ever happening.

+So, the technical definition for encapsulation is
 <figure>
     <a href="http://www.derekyu.com/tigs/forums/tutorials/gmtut/gmtut-008.png"><img src="http://www.derekyu.com/tigs/forums/tutorials/gmtut/gmtut-008.png"></a>
     <figcaption>"The tree of life."</figcaption>